 - McRae & Boris (2013): 635 nm, 75 participants in double-blind RCT.
 Result: treatment group lost mean 2.49 cm in waist circumference vs 0.68 cm in placebo after 4 weeks.

-Studies with Mixed or Modest Results
+Which Studies Had Mixed or Modest Results?

 - Paolillo et al. (2011): 808 nm + exercise vs exercise alone.
 Result: the light + exercise group lost more thigh circumference, but the light-alone group showed minimal benefit.
 Suggests RLT may enhance exercise-induced fat loss but not replace it.